Perry Hoshor Talbott and Belle (McFarland) Talbott

 Her living children are Olivia, Ida Belle, Ada Alice, William Wallace, Jennie, Cora Anne, John Alnutt and Cicero.
 In 1900 her children ranged in ages from about 27 to 45.

-Her deceased children are Albert Perry, Charles Edward (both hanged in 1881 for murder of their father), Ianthe, and Ella Rosa.
+Her deceased children are Albert Perry, Charles Edward (both hanged in 1881 for murder of their father), Ianthe (died in 1880), and Ella Rosa (died in 1880).

-(Our family is descended from her daughter Ianthe's marriage to William Thomas Shore.)
+(Our family is descended from her daughter Ianthe's marriage to William Thomas Shore in 1873.)

 The 1900 Federal Census for Wisconsin shows a Phillip Riley, a widower at age 75.
-The census page has an 'X' marked alongside Phillip Riley's name.
-It is on the actual page (not added in our research).
-Perhaps it indicates some early enquiry into the family's heritage.
+The census page has an 'X' marked alongside his name - perhaps it indicates a spelling error or other issue in his record.

 Belle Riley is also listed in the Faribault, Minnesota City Directory for the years 1899 and 1903.